AllianaBorcena/bienbytracyse/README.md

 4. **Category Changes:** Admins can modify categories within the CMS.

 #### Installation:
-To get started with our Laravel CMS, follow these steps:
+To get started with Tracy - Partial E-commerce Laravel CMS, follow these steps:

 1. Clone the repository: `git clone https://github.com/2302-CSCC22-A/groupG.git`
 2. Navigate to the project directory: `cd groupG`